 - Clear definition of who will provide customer service and technical support to users

 - Addressing potential RF interference issues in agreements for Wi-Fi access points to be located on municipal buildings or in the rights of way

 - CALEA (for systems providing service to the public)

 - Making sure the FCC's OTARD rules (preempting local zoning and other requirements) do not apply

 - Communications Act Section 253 relating to not preventing the provision of telecommunications service and not discriminating on certain right of way related matters

 We have represented communities on wireless and Wi-Fi projects that would provide service for the residents of the municipality, those providing only service to public safety personnel and those doing both.
-We have assisted such communities on project evaluation, the contracts by which the municipality obtains service from a provider, and the contracts and pole attachment agreements by which a private company gets permission to put its Wi-Fi access points in the rights of way, on light poles and on municipal property.
+We have assisted such communities on project evaluation, contracts by which the municipality obtains service from a provider, and contracts and pole attachment agreements by which a private company gets permission to put its Wi-Fi access points on light poles and municipal property or in rights of way.